 Before a relative of a member of management is offered a position within the same division, the Vice President must authorize this by signing the Employment/Change form.
 In the event that the potential employee is the relative of a Vice President, the Employment/Change form must be authorized and signed by the College President.
 In the event that the potential employee is a relative of the College President, the Employment/Change form must be authorized and signed by a member of the Board of Trustees.

 Whenever a supervisory relationship exists between employees with relationships noted within this policy, employees with such relationships must notify their supervisor and the Human Resources department.
 Staff from the Human Resources Department will discuss the situation with the affected employees and the division Vice President and take appropriate steps to resolve the situation.
 If a resolution is not possible, one of the relatives will need to end employment with the College.

-Content Owner: Donna Davis—email@example.com
+Content Owner: Donna Davis – firstname.lastname@example.org

-Page Maintained by: Monika Bode—firstname.lastname@example.org
+Page Maintained by: Julie Parcel – email@example.com